calvinbui/calvin.me/posts/2015-06-23-iphone-for-a-week/index.md

 ---
 title: A week with an iPhone
 categories:
 -   Mobile
 -   Review
 tags:
 -   ios
 -   iphone
-tags:
--
 thumbnail: thumbnail.png
 ---